 - Asian pears

-Because of how the body breaks down fructose, these fruits, though tasty and nutrient-rich, may lead to bloating, gas, and stomach cramps.
-If you feel discomfort after eating these fruits, you might want to limit or avoid them to help your digestion.
+Because of how your body processes fructose, these fruits, though tasty and nutritious, may cause bloating, gas, and stomach cramps.
+If you feel discomfort after eating them, you may want to limit or avoid these fruits to help your digestion.
+This happens because your body can’t absorb fructose properly, which causes fermentation in the gut and leads to symptoms like gas or diarrhea.

 Fruits that are Low in Fructose: Healthy Substitutes